HL7/us-behavioral-health-profiles/input/pagecontent/index.md

 Researchers, quality improvement staff, and policymakers can also benefit from a basic understanding of how this guide presents BH data elements to support data collection and analysis.

 Standardizing behavioral health data through this IG aims to improve data exchange and interoperability in the behavioral health ecosystem, ultimately contributing to improved patient care and outcomes.

+Discussions on the use of this IG take place regularly on the [Behavioral Health Information Technology (BHIT)](https://confluence.hl7.org/spaces/EHR/pages/208471919/Behavioral+Health) calls, hosted by the Electronic Health Record (EHR) Workgroup at HL7.
+Implementers are invited to participate in the discussions and the testing activities.

 ### How to Read This Implementation Guide